unswexplains/unswexplains.github.io/bbc3112d8bb9/content.md

 %% Five number summary of a variable %%

-A common way to summarise the spread of values of a numeric variable is to calculate what's called its **five number summary**.
-This is a commonly used statistical description of a variable.
+A common way to summarise the spread of values of a numeric variable is to calculate what's called its "five number summary".

-# The 2020 Tokyo Olympics women's marathon
+# The women's marathon

-We'll illustrate the five number summary of a variable using the results of the women's marathon at the 2020 Tokyo Olympics.
-Here's the data (the times are in minutes):
+We'll illustrate the five number summary using the following data.
+It shows the results of the women's marathon at the 2020 Tokyo Olympics (the times are in minutes):

 ```
 Pos Name                    Time